bdunderscore/modular-avatar/docs~/docs/experimental-features/resonite-support.md

 If all goes well, you'll see a "Build finished!" message.
 You can then either "copy to clipboard", and then hit Ctrl-V in resonite, or click "Save as..." to save the avatar as a `resonitepackage` file.

 The resonite build process will automatically copy certain avatar features, such as visemes, eye position, and physbones/dynamic bones to the Resonite avatar.
+If you've already set up your avatar for VRChat, no additional configuration is needed.
+If your avatar is not set up for VRChat, or if you don't have the VRCSDK installed, refer to the documentation on [portable avatar components](./portable-avatar-components.md) for more information on how to set up your avatar.

 ## Supported features